Updating Quantities: The Batch Inventory Module

 Once the Batch is there, you can edit the Name and Notes by clicking on the name.
 You can also Upload a CSV of your product count with identifier numbers.
 And you can scan directly into the module by clicking the Scan button.
 We'll start with the Scanning tool.

 The Scan Inventory window allows you to scan in or type in whatever Identifier number you have for a product, set the Quantity, and click Add.
+Currently, you can scan in either UPC or SKU numbers, but not Manufacturer IDs.
 You won't see a photo, just the name of each item and the identifier.
 For reference, you can also see the Name of the batch you're working on, and whatever Notes are there for the batch.
 Once you're done with your current session of adding inventory, click the Review button to proceed with updating the batch.
 And don't worry!
 You can always add more to a batch before it does its final resolution of the update.

 Reviewing Your Batch